Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 12 Maret 2025 03.27.08 UTC
+- WIB: Rabu, 12 Maret 2025 04.19.18 UTC
-- WITA: Rabu, 12 Maret 2025 04.27.08 UTC
+- WITA: Rabu, 12 Maret 2025 05.19.18 UTC
-- WIT: Rabu, 12 Maret 2025 05.27.08 UTC
+- WIT: Rabu, 12 Maret 2025 06.19.18 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: success
+Kategori: nature